Please complete a new Application for Free and Reduced Priced Meals each school year as soon as possible to receive a determination.

 - Federal guidelines require a random verification of information on applications once a year.
 If you do not submit the required documentation within the verification time frame, your student(s) will change to full paid status.

-How do I know what my child's meal status will be?
+How do I know what my student's meal status will be?

 What happens if I do not return the application?